Scholarships

 Epilepsy Foundation New England grants at least four $2,500 scholarships each year.

-The Scholarship Program is funded in large part by Frank and Vicky Salituro in memory of their son Joseph who died at the age of 27 from Sudden Unexpected Death in Epilepsy (SUDEP) in 2011.
+The Scholarship Program is funded in large part by Frank and Vicky Salituro in memory of their son Joseph, pictured below, who died at the age of 27 from Sudden Unexpected Death in Epilepsy (SUDEP) in 2011.

 Matthew Siravo Memorial Scholarship